fairkmitl/GoUpScale-Assessment/readme.md

-### Take home assignment challenge:
+### Take home assignment challenge

-The take home consists of implementing a back_end API serving the data from items.csv, orders.xml and users.json
+The primary goal of this assessment is to create a backend API serving data extracted from various data files: `items.csv`, `orders.xml`, and `users.json`.
+This is implemented using Python, Flask, and GraphQL (with the graphene library).

-The API should be implemented in Python using Flask, GraphQL (graphene library https://graphene-python.org/) and should expose the following on its query:
+## API Features:

-- A list of users
+- Fetch a list of users
-- A user's details: providing the user-id
-- A list of a user's orders: providing the user-id
+- Get detailed information about a specific user
-- A list of items that a user have ordered: providing the user-id
+- Retrieve a list of orders for a specific user

-The following mutation should be included:
-- User creation: validates input data and creates a user
+- Display items ordered by a user

-# Tip:
-- A good separation of concern between API layer and data-fetching layer allows for reusability and a more flexible codebase
-- The data can be re-arranged stored in a different way for optimization purposes when the application starts

-# Bonus:
-- Implement sorting and ordering on list APIs (list of users, orders and items)
+- Sorting and ordering on list APIs (list of users, orders and items)
-- Implement pagination on list APIs (list of users, orders and items)
+- Pagination on list APIs (list of users, orders and items)
-- Implement mutations to add items and orders
+## Setup:

+1. **Prerequisites**:
+   - Python 3.x
+   - Flask
+   - GraphQL
+   - Graphene

+2. **Installation**:
+   - pip install -r requirements.txt

+3. **Running the Application**:

+    - cd api
-- Unit testing
+    - python app.py

+4. **Testing API**:
+    - Test with provided postman collection